 Your child may bring lunch from home on any school day.
 For safety reasons, drinks in glass containers are not permitted.
-Children who bring lunch from home may purchase milk or snack every day.
+Children who bring lunch from home may purchase milk or bottled water from cafeteria service personnel.

 Free and Reduced Price Lunches